Anti-Racism and Equity

 ACT NW is committed to the following actions to maintain accountability of anti-racism and equity as an organization:

-- ACT NW acknowledges the whiteness of its board of directors and the inherent privilege to be unaware of the impact of systemic racism and inequity on employees of color and communities of color it serves.
-Therefore, the ACT NW board of directors is committed to increasing their knowledge and understanding of white privilege, systemic racism and skills to become advocates of people of color and individuals from the LGBTQ+ community.
+- ACT NW is committed to taking action in diversifying its board of directors in a way that resists tokenization and reflects the lived experience of the communities that ACT NW works alongside.
+ACT NW acknowledges the whiteness of its board of directors and the inherent privilege to be unaware of the impact of systemic racism and inequity on BIPOC employees and communities.
+Current board members are committed to increasing their knowledge and understanding of white privilege, systemic racism and are working to advocate for systemic and organizational change that centers the needs of marginalized BIPOC community members and individuals from the LGBTQ+ community.

 - Board members are asked to participate in diversity, equity and inclusion retreats and training.